 Weekly Nutrition Assessment

 This 5-minute nutrition assessment will estimate the percent of calories that you got from whole plant foods over the past week.
-Your answers to these 12 questions will enable you to estimate your overall pattern of eating and will also make it clear what you can do to improve your health by consuming more whole plant foods and less processed foods.
+Your answers to these 12 questions will enable you to estimate your overall pattern of eating and will also make clear what you can do to improve your health by consuming more whole plant foods and less processed foods.

 5. Dairy Foods.
 How many days last week did you eat dairy foods like cheese, yogurt, and ice cream?

 6. Dairy Liquids (milk, cream).
 How many days last week did you drink it or add it to cereal or coffee?
-(Soy does not count.)

 7. Eggs.
 How many days last week did you eat eggs or foods like French toast, where eggs are the primary ingredient?